-- Objective 5.1: To value and help local and community cultural organisations and societies in their development, recognising their particular contribution to the Island's identity and the quality of life. - Objective 5.2: To value the membership of existing cultural organisations, whether large or small, and to support and encourage all organisations to increase and widen their membership.
+Objective 5.1: To value and help local and community cultural organisations, societies and individuals, in their development, recognising their particular contribution to the Island's identity and the quality of life.

+Objective 5.2: To value the membership of existing cultural organisations, whether large or small, and to support and encourage all organisations to increase and widen their membership.